husnain-qadri/AetherCode/README.md

 ## Getting Started

 Each directory contains a `README.md` with further details.
 Install dependencies according to the language requirements.
-Python utilities are listed in `requirements.txt`.
+The server uses Node.js packages listed in `server/package.json`, while Python utilities are listed in `requirements.txt`.